flow-project/flow/docs/source/tutorial.rst

 -----------------------------------------

-For the third and final time, we will begin by inheriting a core base class from cistar.
-Create a new script called ``my_environment.py``, and begin by importing cistar's base environment class.
+For the third and final time, we will begin by inheriting a core base class from Flow.
+Create a new script called ``my_environment.py``, and begin by importing Flow's base environment class.

 ::

     # import the base environment class
-    from cistar.envs.base_env import SumoEnvironment
+    from flow.envs.base_env import SumoEnvironment

-In addition to cistar's base environment, we will import a few objects from ``gym``, which will make our environment class compatible with ``rllab``'s base Environment class.
+In addition to Flow's base environment, we will import numpy and a few objects from ``gym``, which will make our environment class compatible with ``rllab``'s base Environment class.